The I’m Standing on a Million Lives Season 2 release date has been officially confirmed for July 2021, the summer 2021 anime season.

 While Trinity Seven Season 2 never happened, the anime series received two movies, the 2017 Trinity Seven: Eternal Libary & Alchemic Girl and the 2019 Trinity Seven: Heavens Libary & Crimson Lord.

-Serialized in Bessatsu Shonen Magazine since June 2016, the I’m Standing on a Million Lives manga was up to Volume 10 as of September 9, 2020.
-The I’m Standing on a Million Lives Volume 11 release date is scheduled for December 9, 2020.
+Serialized in Bessatsu Shonen Magazine since June 2016, the I’m Standing on a Million Lives manga was up to Volume 11 as of December 9, 2020.
+The I’m Standing on a Million Lives Volume 12 release date will be in 2021.

 Kodansha Comics is publishing the official English translation in North America.
 As of July 14, 2020, the English I’m Standing on a Million Lives manga series was up to Volume 9, while the English Volume 10 is scheduled to come out on May 11, 2021.